 Each year, OSCA is pleased to honor one School Counselor of the Year, provide three scholarships for high school seniors, and provide one grant for school counselors.

-Briana Meyer, school counselor at Hedrick Middle School in Medford, Oregon (Medford School District 549C), has been named the 2024 Oregon School Counselor of the Year by the Oregon School Counselor Association (OSCA).
-Meyer, a graduate of Oregon State University – Cascades’s Masters of School Counseling Program, has been a counselor for 5 years and has been with Hedrick Middle School since 2020.
+Samara Carranza, school counselor at Peninsula Elementary in Portland, Oregon (Portland Public Schools) has been named the 2025 Oregon School Counselor of the Year by the Oregon School Counselor Association (OSCA).
+Carranza, a graduate of Portland State University Master of Arts in School Counseling, has been a school counselor for 12 years.
+She is also an adjunct instructor and intern supervisor at Portland State University, Graduate School of Education.

 This award honors the professional school counselor who devotes their career to serving as advocates for students by addressing their academic achievement, social-emotional development, and career and college readiness.

-Meyer was honored as the 2024 Oregon School Counselor of the Year at the Oregon School Counselor Association Annual Conference in Eugene, OR on Friday, October 24, 2025.
-She will be considered a candidate for the 2026 American School Counselor Association School Counselor of the Year award.
+Carranza was honored as the 2025 Oregon School Counselor of the Year at the Oregon School Counselor Association Annual Conference in Portland, OR on Friday, October 10, 2025.
+She will be considered a candidate for the 2027 American School Counselor Association School Counselor of the Year award.

 How to Apply